 Brian joined Lutron in 1988 as a Project Electrical Engineer.
 Since then, his career has spanned many areas including Engineering, Quality, Supply Chain, Finance, IT, a variety of roles in Customer Service and multiple Sales and Marketing assignments in Europe, the Middle East, Asia and Japan.

 He was responsible for establishing Lutron’s Sales and Service center in Singapore; the A3E (Asia, Africa, Australia, and Europe) Service Center in India; as well as Lutron’s manufacturing facilities in China and Mexico.
-Brian has been in his current role as the Vice President-Global Sales Operations since January 2013.
+Brian has been in his current role as the Vice President-Global Services since January 2013.

 Brian is a member of National Association of Manufacturers (NAM), the Association for Manufacturing Excellence (AME), and the National Electrical Manufacturer’s Representative Association (NEMRA).
 He has a BS in Electrical Engineering from Penn State and an MBA from Lehigh University.